 If you win your claim, then you’ll have to pay your solicitor a ‘success fee’ out of the compensation you receive.
 The percentage your solicitor will take will be talked about and agreed with you before starting your case.

-If you’re ready to start your claim, or even you just want to ask a few questions, you can speak to us for free on 0800 234 6438.
+If you’re ready to start your claim, or even you just want to ask a few questions, you can speak to a legal adviser for free on 0800 234 6438.

 ‘Contributory negligence’ is the term used when your actions have contributed to the injuries you’ve suffered.